 ARP#

-Join provides an ARP (Address Resolution Protocol) implementation for discovering MAC addresses from IP addresses.
-The ARP class handles both ARP cache lookups and active ARP requests on local networks.
+Join provides an Arp class implementation for discovering MAC addresses from IPv4 addresses on local networks.

-• cache queries — fast lookups from kernel ARP table
+• cache queries — fast lookups via NeighborManager

-• active requests — broadcast ARP queries when needed
+• active requests — broadcast ARP queries when the cache has no valid entry

-• automatic fallback — tries cache first, then requests
+• automatic fallback — tries the neighbor cache first, then sends a request

 Creating an ARP instance#